Music BA (Hons)

 Course structure

 Teaching on this degree is structured into lectures, seminars and tutorials.
 You have the opportunity to have a one-to-one meeting with your tutor on a regular basis.
+All Music students receive 15 hours of 1-to-1 tuition on their chosen instrument/voice each academic year, with the opportunity for more hours if a student is a scholarship or bursary recipient.

-If you are studying Music as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+If you are studying Music as a Combined Honours degree, in your first year of study there are approximately 8 teaching hours each week in Music, which reduces to approximately 7 teaching hours in your second year and 6 teaching hours in your third year.

 On top of teaching hours, you are also expected to spend approximately 30 hours studying independently each week, as well as group study to prepare for any group assessments you may have.
 Extra- curricular musical ensembles are an important enhancement to the curriculum and it is expected that all students will be actively engaged in these activities.